phuongle841/projectWeatherApp/README.md

 # requirement in this project

-- You should change the look of the page based on the data, maybe by changing the color of the background
 - add a ‘loading’ component
+- error in scopeLocation variable logic

 # done

+- You should change the look of the page based on the data, maybe by changing the color of the background
 - Toggle displaying the data in Fahrenheit or Celsius.
 - Search for a specific location and